 "Freedom is the essence of human being I believe, in fact without freedom no choice has a meaning," he says in the 15-minute-plus video.

-was recorded recently on a mobile phone and posted on YouTube.
+The video was recorded recently on a mobile phone and posted on YouTube.
 It was then quickly shared on Facebook, blogs, and other social media sites.

 Tabarzadi the head of the banned Democratic Front of Iran who has been in and out of prison for the past several years, is currently serving an eight-year prison sentence after being convicted of security charges that are often being brought against Iranian political activists.

 In the video, Tabarzadi says the Iranian leadership fears individuals like him who have resorted to nonviolent means to bring change in the country.

 He says the harsh methods Iran uses against political activists, students, and human rights advocates are doomed to failure:

 "We are not terrorists; we are not promoting violence; we have said certain things based on our basic rights; we've expressed our views.
 The establishment issues heavy prison sentences against us out of fear, it fears what we have to say -- the things we're saying here between us.
 I don't believe the crackdown, violent measures, prison and other things will stop us.
 We're determined, we have paid a price, and we're [ready] to pay an even higher price, we know our rights, and we will definitely reach our demands. "